tdaff/automation/guests.rst

 Faps is distributed with a number of standard guests available in the ``guests.lib`` file in the faps directory.
-It is also possible to add custom guests for your simulation.
+It is also possible to add custom guests for your simulation either in a ``~/.faps/guests.lib`` that is queried for all simulations or a ``$JOBDIR/guests.lib`` that is queried for all jobs running in that directory.

 ----------------
 Available guests